IBM/z-ai-agents/agent-helm-charts/upgrade-agent/README.md

 WRAPPER_PASSWORD | Password for accessing the WRAPPER_URL endpoint.
 INGESTION_PASSWORD | User name for accessing the INGESTION_URL endpoint.

+ Please refer to this document for information on these varaibles <link to the doc>
 ### Install or upgrade the wxa4z-agent-suite

 > **Note**:- If you're installing multiple agents, you can configure the [values.yaml](https://github.ibm.com/wxa4z/agent-deployment-charts/blob/main/wxa4z-agent-suite/values.yaml) file for all the agents you wish to install.
 Once the file is updated, run the command below to install them all at once.